kchua88/data-science-S2023/challenges/c08-structures-assignment.md

     data points and the true shape may not even be normal.
 - With the scopus as the `POF`, would uncertainty due to *limited physical tests* be induced or real?
-  - The uncertainty due to limited physical tests could be both induced and real.
+  - The uncertainty due to limited physical tests could induced and real.
 It could be induced because there is a chance that there is a consistent defect in manufacturing the Aluminum as well as testing the Aluminum too.
 It also can have real variability due to the randomness of the location and size of the micro-cracks within the Aluminum material which determines the true breaking strength of each sample.

 ## Quantifying sampling uncertainty